Building Microservices Book Notes Chapter 1

 Every organization is different and has different needs.
 Knowing the pros and cons of microservices help to decide if it's a fit or not.
 It's still not a silver bullet to solve all problems.

-This post is Part 1 of my notes from the book Building Microservices: Designing Fine-Grained Systems.
+This post is Chapter 1 of my notes from the book Building Microservices: Designing Fine-Grained Systems.
 Subscribe to my newsletter to follow updates.